 Foam rolling: IT band

 The IT band is the flat outer side of your thigh, and when it’s tight it can really pull on your knee.
 “Lying on your side propped up on one hand, roll your IT band from just above to knee right up through your hip,” says Sulaver.
-If you feel a little shaky doing this move, try these balance exercises.
+You can supplement your foam rolling with these other IT band stretches too.